lyricalpolymath/DCL_ViewGame/README.md

 [Leveler demo](http://bit.ly/2n8GdUH)  (off-world)

-note this is a link that allows to open the url with the ENABLE_WEB3 Flag in the url, needed to enable Web3 functionality and setting information like the inventory for the user.
+<sup>- note this is a link that allows to open the url with the ENABLE_WEB3 Flag in the url, needed to enable Web3 functionality and setting information like the inventory for the user.</sup>

-However. right now ENABLE_WEB3 seems to create (last minuted) bugs in the game so you can also try it with this [other link](http://bit.ly/2o1oy1i) which disables the ENABLE_WEB3 flag to be able to play the game
+<sup>- we found out a possible bug with ZEIT: deploying twice to the same project creates some problems.
+lesson: always deploy to a new zeit?</sup>

 ## Team